diego-ninja/laravel-devices/README.md

 }
 ```

 Add the DeviceTrack middleware in your bootstrap/app.php file.
-This middleware will track the user device, it will check the presence of a cookie with a device uuid and will create a new device uuid if it doesn't exist.
+This middleware will track the user device, it will check the presence of a cookie with a device uuid and will create a new device id if it doesn't exist.

 ```php
 protected $middleware = [